Device Includes Building Biology Guidelines LED Traffic Light Setting for At-a-Glance Readings

 - Peak vs. All Average Setting in System Setup

-The CORNET ED88T Electrosmog Detector is available now in the Stop Smart Meters! store for $168.95.
+The CORNET ED88T Electrosmog Detector is available now in the Stop Smart Meters! store for $169.50.
 This is the lowest price you will find this meter anywhere.
-We offer a 30-day money back guarantee, and free 1-3 business day USPS priority shipping to all 50 US states (sorry, international shipping not available- check out Radmeters).
+We offer a 30-day money back guarantee, and fast/ free 1-3 business day USPS shipping to all 50 US states (sorry, international shipping not available- check out Radmeters).

-*Note: If you wish to ensure RF/ LF/ E-Fields levels down to a zero/ “no concern” level according to Building Biology guidelines, you should obtain a meter that is more sensitive at low power densities (such as the the Gigahertz Solutions HF35C or Alphalab UHS2).
+*Note: If you wish to ensure RF/ LF/ E-Fields levels down to a zero/ “no concern” level according to Building Biology guidelines, you should consider obtaining a meter that is more precise at low power densities (such as the the Gigahertz Solutions HF35C or Alphalab UHS2 both carried in our store).

 Sales of EMF Testers support our ongoing work to stop and reverse the spread of “smart” utility meters and raise awareness about EMF exposure issues.
 Thank you for supporting truly grassroots and independent activism!